RelativelyFine/RelativelyFine/README.md

 - ❤️‍🔥 I have a passion for uncovering the mechanisms and latent representations within neural networks and seeing how they can be applied to change its behaviour.
 <br />

-- 📚 I’m currently studying 4th year BS.
-Computer Science (honours).
+- 📚 I’m currently studying 5th year BS.
+Computer Science in AI.
 - ✨ My realm: analytical, curious, adaptable, proactive, knowledge-driven, musically inclined (I play piano, saxophone, and flute!)
 <br />